 The way you tackle your paint stain depends on whether your paint is wet or dry.
 If you happen to discover the paint stain while it’s still wet, take action right away to start removing the stain.

-While the paint is wet, very gently blot at the stain.
-The most important thing to remember is not to scrub at the stain.
-Scrubbing can actually push the stain down deeper into your carpets and make it harder to remove, as well as damaging the fibers of your carpets.
-Instead, grab a white cloth or paper towel and try to soak up some of the paint.
-Replace the towel once it’s soaked with a fresh towel to avoid spreading the paint.
+First, gently blot at the stain while the paint is still wet.
+The most important thing to remember is to not scrub at the stain, as this can push the paint deeper into your carpets and damage the fibers.
+Instead, grab a cloth or paper towel and try to soak up some of the paint.
+Once its soaked, replace the towel with a fresh one to avoid spreading the paint.
 Repeat the process until there is little or no moisture left in the spot.

-Once you have removed the wetness from the stain, remove the towel and let the stain dry on its own overnight (do not use a hair dryer or any other aid to dry the stain, the heat will make it worse!).
+Once you have removed the wetness from the stain, take away the towel and leave the stain to dry overnight (do not use a hair dryer or any other aid to dry the stain, the heat will make it worse!).
 This might seem counterintuitive, but there isn’t much more you can do until the paint has dried.

 Once the paint is dried, move on to the next step below.